mgoellnitz/trackdown/README.md

 or [bitbucket.org][bitbucket] where we already have this for code and wiki?

-You need issue tracking which works for distributed and potentially disconnected situations together with your distributed version control [GIT][git] and e.g. your also distributed wiki editing through [GIT][git] as well?
+You need issue tracking which works for distributed and potentially disconnected situations together with your distributed version control [GIT][git] and e.g. also your distributed wiki editing through [GIT][git] as well?

 Then this here is for you!

-It is not intended for large, permanently online or connected teams and heavy flows of tickets though, since you will be having only one file a plain [Markdown][markdown] with your issues - and optionally other stuff - collected in it.
+It is not intended for large, permanently online or connected teams and heavy flows of tickets though, since you will be having only one file with plain [Markdown][markdown] with your issues - and optionally other stuff - collected in it.